JReko/toolbox/terraform-resource-import-helper/README.md

 # Terraform Resource Import Helper

-The `terraform-resource-import-helper.sh` script simplifies the process of importing existing resources into Terraform by extracting relevant information from `.tf` files and generating the appropriate `terraform import` commands.
+The `terraform-resource-import-helper.sh` script simplifies and batches the process of importing existing resources into Terraform by extracting relevant information from `.tf` files and generating the appropriate `terraform import` commands.
 This tool is particularly useful for migrating existing infrastructure into Terraform management.

 ## Overview